 #4 Choose analytical tools

 Analytical tools measure various aspects of business productivity, product or service quality, support businesses to grow their customer base, and more.
 Also, they help determine if the products are effective and safe.
-You can gain valuable insights into customer behavior, product performance, and overall trends with the right customer data platform.
+You can gain valuable insights into customer behavior, product performance, and overall trends with the right customer data platform (CDP).

 However, selecting one might be an uphill battle.
-You will realize how difficult it is to decide once you search for the right tool for your business.
+You will realize how difficult it is to decide once you search for a suitable tool for your business.
 Why?
 Because there are many of them — Customer Relationship Management (CRM) platforms, Google Analytics, Luigi’s Box… all deal with data, but which is the best one?
 You need to decide.
 And it will depend on whether you care more about, say, centralizing communication with clients or analyzing the information you have about them.

 Before investing money into a tool, here are some tips on choosing the most suitable one.